 FLCompLNG, i (EUR): That part of the Financial Limit corresponding to the economic value of the bid (i) of the User in the LNG Auction.

-CompLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, calculated as set out in paragraph [4].
+CompLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, as such (economic value) is calculated as set out in paragraph [4].

 (d) In the case of an auction for Complementary LNG Capacity for Years (Y+2) to (Y+5), as applicable, from the Year (Y) of the LNG Auction, the part of the Economic Limit reserved for the respective LNG Gasification Capacity shall be calculated as follows: